Match The Treatment For Hypotension To The Proper Initial Dosage

 Understanding Hypotension: When Is Intervention Required?

 Blood pressure is considered hypotensive when systolic pressure falls below 90 mm Hg or diastolic pressure drops under 60 mm Hg, especially if accompanied by symptoms such as dizziness, syncope, confusion, or oliguria.
 Not every low reading warrants immediate treatment; asymptomatic, chronic hypotension often requires only observation.
-However, acute, symptomatic hypotension signals inadequate tissue perfusion and demands prompt intervention.
+Still, acute, symptomatic hypotension signals inadequate tissue perfusion and demands prompt intervention.

 Key factors that influence the choice of therapy include: